Aimed Toward the Light

 When I think back on the things that have unfolded I feel like I’ve moved through like a child’s spinning top or, one of those silly thick, bright plastic, Weeble Wobble figures.
 It’s like fate or, God has set me into motion on the other side.
 I’m tucking.
 I’m rolling!
 I’m rising again.
 I recognize the enormous ways I’ve been gifted through it all, but I am only now becoming aware of how much I’ve missed of the fine details in the middle.

 The truth is I’ve operated in a certain amount of shock, and it’s only become obvious by my lack of ability to place memories to my footpaths or conversations over the last year.
 Many times, I’ve found myself talking to someone and they’ll suddenly halt me and say something like “I know we met and had coffee in Oregon, don’t you remember?”
 The answer is often no; I don’t remember.
 I’ve begun asking people “Why was I there?
 Whose funeral?
 Or was it one of my short retreats in between?
 Why was I there?
 I don’t remember…”

-I felt sitting in that very public restaurant my eyes fly wide, and my breath escape me in a sudden rushing gut punched sob.
+I felt sitting in that very public restaurant my eyes fly wide, and my breath escapes me in a sudden rushing gut-punched sob.
 I also felt my face crumble into the ugliest re-arrangement of its natural lines.
 Every cell in my body tried to curl inward.
 Everything froze as I sat on the edge of a sudden breakdown.
 Then I just shattered for a few moments.